OVERVIEW & OBJECTIVES

 [NOTE: Common response: Most people can't work for no salary.
 Ok, so they'll work 20 hours instead of 40, get half as much equity, keep their full time job, and either it'll take twice as long or you hire 2 of them... not ideal - and obviously this model won't work for all people/companies - but still could be an interesting alternative for startups who struggle to find funding!)... (more soon)

 12) Economies of scale, shared resources, a cross-promotional network effect...
 THE WHATEVER NETWORK! ... (much more soon)

-Yes, as ridiculous as it may sound, we plan to launch 17 Startups (by the end of 2017!) - all based on some of the "ReThinkingStartups.com Ideas and Strategies" above, including but not limited to:
+Yes, as ridiculous as it may sound, we plan to launch SEVENTEEN (17?!)
+STARTUPS (by the end of 2017!) - all based on some "ReThinkingStartups.com Ideas and Strategies", including but not limited to:

 - Entrepreneurial Self-Awareness

 - Recognition that there are MANY TYPES of Startups (and Entrepreneurs!)

 - Ours will be mostly B2C and will at least START as Low-Risk "Starter Startups" -- meaning they can be started quickly, inexpensively, with PART-time commitments... and with modest goals of ~$1 Million (not $25 Million, not $250 Million, not Billions!)

 - The many benefits of PART-TIME Startups (theSWANstartup.com = Sacrificing Weekends And Nights)